 Are there any better options?

-The best tech for virtual queueing is tech you already know.
-You only need the abliity to join them up.
+The best tech for virtual queuing is tech you already know.
+You only need the ability to join them up.

 That means you need: